Djaler/vue-promise-dialogs/README.md

 const result: boolean = await openDialog({ text: 'Some text' });
 ```

+### Unmount delay

+By default, a dialog is unmounted immediately right after resolve/reject, but maybe you want to change this behaviour, for example, to play the close animation.

+You have two options here:

+1. Specify the unmount delay (in ms) as a second argument in `createPromiseDialog` function.
+2. Specify the unmount delay (in ms) as a second argument when emitting `resolve`/`reject` event.
+This option will override `createPromiseDialog` argument if both are provided.

 ### Vue Class Component Example

 If you're using Vue Class Component to define your dialog components, you can extend them from `BasePromiseDialog`.